giampaolo/psutil/docs/index.rst

   .. method:: ppid()

-    The process parent pid.
+    The process parent PID.
 On Windows the return value is cached after first call.
 Not on POSIX because
     `ppid may change <https://github.com/giampaolo/psutil/issues/321>`__
     if process becomes a zombie.